MarianoMolina/project_alice/alice_frontend/public/content/knowledgebase/index.md

 # Introduction to the Alice System

 Welcome to the Alice system documentation.
-Alice is a sophisticated AI-driven platform designed to facilitate complex interactions between users, AI agents, and a variety of tasks and data types.
-This introduction provides an overview of the system's key components and their interrelationships.
+Alice is a sophisticated AI-driven platform designed to facilitate complex workflows between AI agents, and a variety of tasks, APIs and data structures.
+This introduction provides an overview of the system's key components.
 ```User_prompt
 Lets do something fun: Why don't you use the image_gen_task to create a representation of yourself?
 ```